Urban-Meteorology-Reading/UMEP-Workshop/source/GettingData/GIS3.rst

 Generating geodata from LiDAR point clouds
 ------------------------------------------

-.. note:: This tutorial uses FUSION/LDV which makes it restricted to **Windows OS** only.
+.. note:: As this tutorial uses FUSION/LDV it is restricted to **Windows OS** only.
-You will need administrative rights to your computer to install the software on your computer.
+You need administrative rights to your computer to install the software on your computer.

 **This will this take:** ~90 minutes